tretoef-estrella/THE-FOUR-AI-CONSENSUS/CONTEXT.md

 | Need for axiomatic foundation | Ξ equation and 9 axioms |
 | Totalitarian optimization risk | Axiom P (Plenitude) |

 ### V6.0 Formula.
-(This formulation is not V6.0.
+(This formulation is not V6.0).
-It is a conceptual framework describing the constraints and variables that any future V6.0-like system would need to account for.)
+It is a conceptual framework describing the constraints and variables that any future V6.0-like system would need to account for.

 ```
 A ≥ ‖V‖_p × M × (1 - Ω_t) × P